 • There will be pasta leftover.

-• Using the film/foil will result in moister product and film will not stick.
+• Using the film/foil will result in a more moist product, and the film will not stick.

 10 best practices for staying healthy after age 60